Toto Bissainthe

 Toto Bissainthe (2, April 1934– 4, June 1994) was a Haitian actress and singer known for her innovative blend of traditional Vodou and rural themes and music with contemporary lyricism and arrangements.
 Born in Cap-Haïtien in 1934, she left Haiti at an early age to pursue her acting studies abroad.
 Her career started in theatre with the company Les Griots, of which she was a founding member in 1956.
-Griots was at the vanguard of négritude-inspired cultural institutions in France, and was the first African theatre company in Paris.

-The Griots was the troupe that gave the first performance of Jean Genet's play "The Blacks."
-She also worked with the playwright Samuel Beckett and the director Roger Blin and acted in several films.
+Les Griots was at the vanguard of négritude-inspired cultural institutions in France, and was the first African theatre company in Paris and the first to perform of Jean Genet's play "Les Nègres".
+She also worked with playwright Samuel Beckett, played a co-starring role in Raoul Peck's "L'homme sur les quais", and worked with other directors such as Roger Blin, and performed in several films.

 With a groundbreaking performance in 1973 at La vieille grille in Paris, Toto Bissainthe established herself as singer-songwriter-composer, stunning the audience with her soul-stirring renditions of original compositions that paid homage to the lives, struggles, miseries and spirituality of working class and rural Haitians.

 The singer and actress Toto Bissainthe was recognized by many as a champion of Haitian music abroad.

 An artist in exile, Toto Bissainthe will be unable to return to the Haiti that so inspired her until the departure of Jean-Claude Duvalier in 1986.
 However, the multiple disappointments of the unending democratic transition and political infighting would forever embitter the outspoken artist, who had long dreamed of a return to help rebuild her motherland.
 Saddened by Haiti's social and political degradation, Toto Bissainthe's health would enter a downward spiral ending with her death from liver damage on June 4, 1994.
 The cause was cirrhosis, her family said.